 This includes all such items the Council is liable to pay in respect of property within the HRA, including the cost of Council Tax on empty properties and various minor charges.

-4. Depreciation, Impairment and Revaluation
+4. Depreciation Impairment and Revaluation Charges

-The depreciation, impairment and revaluation charges for 2022/23 are as follows:
+The depreciation and impairment charges for 2023/24 are as follows: